Everything you swallow is NOT inside your body.

 What is the 2 week no-grain challenge?

 Get a calendar and mark the start date and record all your observations about the horse including physical and behavioral.
 Then remove all grain from the diet of the horse (no weaning is necessary – just stop all at once).
-This includes corn, oats, barley, wheat, wheat middlings, sugar beet pulp, rice and wheat bran, oat hulls, etc. Feed only water, pure rock salt (no additives), pasture, and hay (grass hay and legumes such as alfalfa).
+This includes corn, oats, barley, wheat, wheat middlings, sugar beet pulp, rice and wheat bran, oat hulls, etc. Feed only water, pure rock salt (no additives), grass, and hay (grass hay and legumes such as alfalfa).
 That’s it.

 Your horse may go through a behavior withdrawal at feeding time but this will pass in about 2 days.
 If you insist on offering a timed feeding (again, they are continuous eaters so the concept of breakfast or dinner makes no sense to them), then offer a “meal” of a few alfalfa cubes either dry or soaked in water.